What is a Medical Resident?: A Complete Guide

 The American Medical Association (AMA) is “the largest and only national association that convenes 190+ state and specialty medical societies and other critical stakeholders.”

-Medical residents can find information on leadership and committee opportunities and representation in courts and legislative bodies through the AMA.
+The AMA provides information on leadership and committee opportunities and representation in courts and legislative bodies for medical residents.

 Resident Doctors of Canada